Shockwave Therapy – How it can fix your foot pain fast

 What if it doesn't work for me?

-Although the immediate to short-term effects alone are excellent, the long-term effects of shockwave therapy can take a few months to show full benefits.
+Although the short to medium term effects alone are generally excellent, the long-term beneficial effects of Shockwave Therapy can take longer to see, sometimes up to 6 months.
 If you still have problems let us know as additional treatments may be required or an alternative treatment approach may be necessary.

 Will I need anything else apart from Shockwave to get better?

-Shockwave therapy works best as part of a comprehensive rehabilitation program including support, strength and conditioning of the injured area.
+Shockwave therapy works best as part of a comprehensive rehabilitation program including supportive footwear and orthotic insoles, strength and conditioning of the injured area.
 We will discuss this with you at your appointment.

 Shockwave is one of the most significant innovations in sports injury rehabilitation for years, and we are delighted to be able to offer this revolutionary treatment to our clients.